 Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationship's education and computing programmes.
-Teaching covers the following in relation to the sharing of nudes and semi-nudes:
+Teaching follows best practice in delivering safe and effective education and covers the following in relation to the sharing of nudes and semi-nudes:

 - What it is

 - How it is most likely to be encountered

 - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment.

-- Issues of legality

-- The risk of damage to people's feelings and reputation
+- Issues of legality - The risk of damage to people's feelings and reputation